Stellarium/stellarium/skycultures/chinese_manchu/description.md

 ### Astronomical Observation and Calendar Applications

 The core of Manchu ancestral astronomical knowledge lies in the practical observation of celestial phenomena.
 Living in high-latitude, frigid regions with long winters and clear night skies, their stellar system particularly emphasizes winter constellations.
-They determined seasons, direction, time, and weather changes by observing the rise/set times, positions, and trajectories of specific asterisms, directly guiding production and daily life.
-For example, observing the direction of the "dipper's handle" of the *Nadan usiha*​ (Big Dipper) — "when the dipper handle points north, winter reigns over the land"; judging the deep night hour by the position of the *Ilan usiha*​ (Orion's Belt); predicting wind and snow by observing changes in the form of *Gas'ha*​ (Eagle asterism).
+They determined seasons, direction, time, and weather changes by observing the rise/set times, positions, and trajectories of specific constellations, directly guiding production and daily life.
+For example, observing the direction of the "dipper's handle" of the *Nadan usiha*​ (Big Dipper) — "when the dipper handle points north, winter reigns over the land"; judging the deep night hour by the position of the *Ilan usiha*​ (Orion's Belt); predicting wind and snow by observing changes in the form of *Gas'ha*​ (Eagle constellation).
 Such experiences crystallized into rich astronomical proverbs, such as "When the eagle (star) falls in the western sky, the sun peeks over the mountains" (foretelling dawn) and "When stars braid their hair, heavy snow will fall in succession."

 Star worship ceremonies themselves were closely tied to seasonal nodes.
 For instance, ceremonies held with the first snow prayed for bountiful winter hunts, while those in the first lunar month aimed to expel pestilence and pray for peace.
 This method of "determining time, direction, and the year" based on stellar movements formed an effective primitive calendrical system developed by the Manchu ancestors over long ages.